NJ Cultural Competency and English Language Learners (ELL) Summer Institute and Mentoring Program

 Each participant will receive an assessment visit prior to the Summer Institute, followed by three supportive/mentoring visits and three assessment visits to measure successful transformation of theory to practice.
 Each classroom receives a tool box filled with materials to assist them in creating a culturally responsive classroom.
 Participants are assigned to a mentor/coach who will actively support the infusion of culture and ELL theory practices into the classroom.
 In addition, participants have on-going opportunities to discuss the link between culture and language through quarterly learning communities via teleconferences.
 This unique feature of the program allows for the continued discussion of classroom strategies as well as peer learning as participants share their successes and test new ideas with their peers.
 Each classroom is evaluated using a five-point scale with 26 categories that measure the teaching team's transformation thinking and implementation of early childhood best practices.
 Also, teachers disposition for change is measured through a tool called the change scale.
 The state of change scale was developed by the Children's Institute in Rochester, New York.

 The findings and results from each Summer Institute and Mentoring Program are published annually.
 The most recent report was published in November 2011, titled, Cultural Connections: Linking What Matters to Families to What Matters for School Success.
 A 5th Anniversary publication is being developed to commemorate the program's accomplishment of training 100 early childhood teachers within a five-year-period and investing $535,000 into teacher preparation.
-This program is funded by Family Strength Associates, Inc. in partnership with the New Jersey Department of Human Services-Division of Family Development, The Schumann Fund for New Jersey, the TD Charitable Foundation, Bank of America and Thomas Edison State College.
+This program is funded in partnership with the New Jersey Department of Human Services-Division of Family Development, The Schumann Fund for New Jersey, the TD Charitable Foundation, Bank of America and Thomas Edison State College.

 For more information on this program contact: